 How to get there: St. Patrick’s Cathedral is easily accessible on foot and located in the city centre.
 Besides, buses 27, 49, 54A, 56A, 77A, 150, 151 stop here.

-Read: The most beautiful places in Scotland
+Read: The best things to do in Scotland

 10. Christ Church Cathedral